ZenWave360/zenwave-sdk/plugins/asyncapi-spring-cloud-streams3/README.md

 And because everything is hidden behind interfaces we can encapsulate many Enterprise Integration Patterns:

-- Transactional Outbox: with MongoDB ChangeStreams, Plain SQL and Debezium SQL flavors
+- Transactional Outbox: with Spring Modulith, MongoDB ChangeStreams, Plain SQL or a custom solution
 - Business DeadLetter Queues: allowing you to route different business Exceptions to different DeadLetter queues for non-retrayable errors.
 - Enterprise Envelope: when your organization uses a common Envelope for messages, you can still express your AsyncAPI definition in terms of your business payload.

-Because APIs mediated by a broker are inherently **symmetrical** it's difficult to establish the roles of client/server: what represents a `publish` operation from one side will be a `subscribe` operation seen from the other side.
+Because APIs mediated by a broker are inherently **reciprocal** it's difficult to establish the roles of client/server: what represents a `publish` operation from one side will be a `subscribe` operation seen from the other side.
 Also, a given service can act as a publisher and subscriber on the same API.

 For these reasons, to avoid defining the same API operations multiple times from each perspective, we propose to define de API only once from the perspective of the provider of the functionality, which may be a producer, a consumer or both.